ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ### Can I use my releases immediately?

-Yes.
 As soon as CI "closes" the staging repository they are available on sonatype/releases and will be synchronized to maven central within ~10mins.
-If you can't wait so long, add a sonatype resolver:
+If you want to use them immediately, add a sonatype resolver to the build that uses the released artifact:

 ```scala
 resolvers += Resolver.sonatypeRepo("releases")